joshmoody24/joshmoody.org/src/content/blog/data-science-variable-naming-problem.md

 ---
-title: 'Data Science Has a Variable Naming Problem'
+title: "Data Science Has a Variable Naming Problem"
-description: 'Machine learning code almost always suffers from confusing variable names.
-Clearer, more descriptive variable names can simplify code and make it more accessible to all skill levels.'
+description: "Machine learning code almost always suffers from confusing variable names.
+Clearer, more descriptive variable names can simplify code and make it more accessible to all skill levels."
-pubDate: 'Nov 09 2023'
+pubDate: "Nov 09 2023"
-heroImage: '/sad-data-scientist.webp'
 ---

 ## Variable Names Are a Big Deal